Traditions of Pomona College: College songs

 A number of songs written by Pomona students and faculty have been associated with the college.

-The college's alma mater, "Hail, Pomona, Hail", was written by student Richard Loucks in 1910.
+The college's alma mater, "Hail, Pomona, Hail", was written by student Richard Loucks in 1910 or 1911.
 In 2008, it was discovered that it may have been originally written to be sung as the ensemble finale to a student-produced blackface minstrel show performed on campus.
 A commission recommended that it be replaced, but many alumni argued against its retirement, noting that the lyrics themselves are not objectionable.
 Additionally, research from Rosemary Choate (class of 1963) concluded from primary materials that Loucks likely did not actually write the song for the show and was misremembering when he recalled having done so half a century later.
 Ultimately, president David Oxtoby decided to retain the song but to stop singing it at convocation and commencement.
 Since then, it has largely disappeared from living memory among current students.

 Another college song, "Torchbearers", was written in 1896 by Francis Fulkerson (class of 1896) and professor Arthur Bissell, inspired by a Cahuilla festival that professor Frank Brackett and David Barrows (class of 1894) had attended.
 Originally titled "Ghost Dance", its name was changed and lyrics re-written by professor Ramsay Harris in 1930.
 In 1932, the Pomona men's glee club won the first and only National Glee Club Championship with their performance of the song.
 In 2009, its lyrics were modified to remove culturally appropriative aspects, but lingering concerns led to its retirement from active repertoire in 2015, and it is likewise unrecognized by most current students.

 Several other less well-known Pomona songs continue to be sung by the college's choral program.